Inverse spectral analysis for a class of finite band symmetric matrices: Introduction

-It is known that the dynamics of a finite linear mass-spring system is characterized by the spectral properties of a finite Jacobi matrix \cite{MR2102477,mono-marchenko} (see Fig.~\ref{fig:0}) when the system is within the regime of validity of the Hooke law.
-The entries of the Jacobi matrix are determined by the masses and spring constants of the system \cite{MR2915295,MR2998707,see-later-mr,MR2102477,mono-marchenko}.
-The movement of the mechanical system of Fig.~\ref{fig:0} is a superposition of harmonic oscillations whose frequencies are the square roots of absolute values of the elements of the Jacobi operator's spectrum.
+It is known that the dynamics of a finite linear mass-spring system is characterized by the spectral properties of a finite Jacobi matrix \cite{MR2102477,mono-marchenko} (see Figure~\ref{fig:0}) when the system is within the regime of validity of the Hooke law.
+The entries of the Jacobi matrix are determined by the masses and spring constants of the system \cite{MR2915295,MR2998707,MR3113459,MR2102477,mono-marchenko}.
+The movement of the mechanical system of Figure~\ref{fig:0} is a superposition of harmonic oscillations whose frequencies are given by the spectrum of the Jacobi operator.

-Analogously, one can deduce that a matrix in $\mathcal{M}(n,N)$ models a linear mass-spring system where the interaction extends to all the $n$ neighbors of each mass (see Appendix).
-For instance, if the matrix is in $\mathcal{M}(2,10)$ and no degeneration of the diagonals occurs, viz. $m_1=9$, the corresponding mass-spring system is given in Fig.~\ref{fig:1}.
+Analogously, one can deduce that a matrix in $\mathcal{M}(n,N)$ models a linear mass-spring system where the interaction extends to all the $n$ neighbors of each mass (see Appendix~\ref{sec:Mass-spring}).
+For instance, if the matrix is in $\mathcal{M}(2,10)$ and no degeneration of the diagonals occurs, viz. $m_1=9$, the corresponding mass-spring system is given in Figure~\ref{fig:1}.

-If for another matrix in $\mathcal{M}(2,10)$, one has degeneration of the diagonals, for instance $m_1=4$, the corresponding mass-spring system is given in Fig.~\ref{fig:2}.
+If for another matrix in $\mathcal{M}(2,10)$, one has degeneration of the diagonals, for instance $m_1=4$, the corresponding mass-spring system is given in Figure~\ref{fig:2}.